novelmartis/novelmartis.github.io/jee_prep.md

 2. Plane Trigonometry, Part 1 - Loney
   - A big part of a successful mathematician is the ability to visualise complex structures while reasoning about math variables.
 Moving through this book will provide you a glimpse into that world.
 3. What is Mathematics: An elementary approach to Ideas and Methods - Courant and Robbins
-  - This book takes you on a tour through the world on mathematics.
+  - This book takes you on a tour through the world of mathematics.
 It goes way beyond what is expected in JEE, but for someone interested in math is a must-read.
 4. Proofs from THE BOOK: Aigner and Ziegler
   - Exclusively for people extremely interested in mathematics.
-A gem unlike any other, it covers the foundational arguments in mathematics.
+A gem unlike any other, it covers many of the foundational arguments in mathematics.

 ### Chemistry:
 1. Atkins' Physical Chemistry - Atkins and Paula